methodgames/methodgames.github.io/roleplay.md

     - If you are killed in a PVP situation, you may not be invited back to continue the fight or to retrieve your items as other players may be present.
 If a player says they are leaving items for you to pick up after your 10 minute timer is up, they will not be held responsible for items that may be missing.
 If you have waited the 10 minute timer, return to your death location, and are killed again by the same player, this will not be considered baiting a PVP zone; you are reentering at your own discretion.
     - The new life rule applies to temporary PVP (except Attack Helicopter PVP).
     - The new life rule does not apply to the PRZ.
+    - If you die in a PVP zone outside of the PRZ you should not respawn in your camper or tugboat as this would be a violation of the new life rule.
+    - **Please be careful about entering a PVP zone (PVP monument or PRZ) with a tugboat or camper since all of the items inside would be at risk.**
     - Temporary PVP Zones:
         - <sup>†</sup>Attack helicopter:
             - The temporary PVP zone begins when the destroyed Attack Helicopter hits the ground.
 Do not use another player’s base for protection from the Attack Helicopter.
 Please be mindful about taking down Attack Helicopter in populated areas.